 - Journal of Physical and Chemical Reference Data—Publishes information on physical and chemical properties of materials under the National Standard Reference Data Act.
 Published bimonthly by the American Institute of Physics for NIST.

-- Building Science Series (BSS)—Disseminates technical information developed at the Institute on building materials, components, systems, and whole structures.
+- Building Science Series (BSS)—This series disseminates technical information developed at the NIST on building materials, components, systems, and whole structures.
 The series presents research results, test methods, and performance criteria related to the structural and environmental functions and the durability and safety characteristics of building elements and systems.

 - Federal Information Processing Standards Publications (FIPS PUB)—Publications in this series collectively constitute the Federal Information Processing Standards Register.
 The Register serves as the official source of information in the Federal Government regarding standards issued by NIST pursuant to the Federal Property and Administrative Services Act of 1949 as amended, Public Law 89-306 (79 Stat.
 1127), and as implemented by Executive Order 11717 (38 FR 12315, dated May 11, 1973) and Part 6 of Title 15 CFR (Code of Federal Regulations).

 - Grant/Contract Reports (NIST GCR)—This series reports work of an outside person or organization working under grant or contract from NIST.
 It is used when the technical project officer decides that a contract report has sufficient technical merit to be made publicly available.
 When justified and so recommended by the project officer, grant/contract reports can be incorporated into a formal NIST series.

 - Handbooks (HB)—Recommended codes of engineering and industrial practice (including safety codes) developed in cooperation with interested industries, professional organizations, and regulatory bodies.

 - Monographs (MN)—Major contributions to the technical literature on various subjects related to the Institute's scientific and technical activities.